royasutton/openscad-amu/docs/flow.md

 at compile time to generate a _scope_ makefile that controls the generation of corresponding targets.

+The documentation feature and build script automation feature may be used independently or together and is configured in the project makefile using the variable AMU_PM_COMPONENTS.

 [openscad-amu] brings together [OpenSCAD], [Doxygen], [GNU Make], and _custom scripting_ (based on [GNU Bash]) to automate the generation of the design documentation and design targets.